asyncapi/website/pages/docs/tutorials/getting-started/event-driven-architectures.md

 ![](/img/diagrams/simple-event-driven.png)

 In most cases, EDAs are broker-centric, as seen in the diagram above.
-There are some new concepts in that diagram, so let's go through them now.
+There are some new concepts in the above diagram, so let's go through them now.

 ### Message broker